chrisdev/django-flatpages-x/README.rst

 **markItUp support**

 If you want to use the excellent markItUp! editor widget.
-Install django-markItUp
+Install django-markitup

     (mysite-env)$ pip install django-markitup